-When I was a little girl in Guatemala we used to celebrate El Día de Reyes.
-El Día de Reyes (Day of the Three Kings) or Epiphany is a holiday celebrated in many Latin American countries on January 6th.
+When I was a little girl in Guatemala we used to celebrate El Día de Reyes (Three Kings Day).
+Three Kings Day or Epiphany is a holiday celebrated in many Latin American countries on January 6th.
 In many countries children get presents on this day from the Magi instead of getting presents on Christmas Eve or Christmas Day form Santa Claus.

 El Día de Reyes commemorates the day in which the three magi, Melchior, Gaspar and Balthazar brought gifts of gold, incense and myrrh to the newborn baby Jesus.